 You can plant a delphinium at any of time of year, but spring or autumn is best as the soil will be warm and moist.
 Dig a planting hole and add compost or well-rotted manure in the bottom, for a nutritious boost.
 Delphiniums struggle in winter wet, so add grit to heavy soils to aid drainage.
 Plant your delphinium at the same depth it was growing in the pot, and back-fill with soil, firming in gently.
 Water in well.

 Delphiniums are hungry plants, which means that they need feeding regularly.
 Apply a liquid fertiliser every couple of weeks once the first shoots appear to encourage strong growth.

 Spring is also the best time to stake taller varieties, either with canes or using a frame that plants can grow up through.
 Delphiniums thrive in cooler temperatures, with slightly moist soil in summer, so make sure plants don’t dry out in hot weather.

-Although delphiniums have a relatively short flowering season, cutting the flower spikes back as soon as they have faded can encourage plants to produce a few flowers in late August or September.
+Although they have a relatively short flowering season, cutting delphinium flower spikes back as soon as they have faded can encourage plants to produce a few flowers in late August or September.

 To cut back a delphinium:

 - As soon as the flower spikes starts to look tatty, cut every flowered stem right down to the ground, leaving any developing side shoots, and the remaining foliage at the base